 All information provided should be judged as individual "opinions"

-and discussed with a qualified health-care professional before any
+discussed with a qualified health care professional before any

 treatment or therapy is started.

 Links in this newsletter to other Internet sites are not

 any products or services associated with such sites.